-The drawbacks of a slow cooking is that you need to think out your meal in advance and prepare it.
-While you can put a slow cooker in an oven it defeats the point of the slower cooking process which is giving your meal many hours to cook which gives it more flavour.
+The drawback of slow cooking is that you need to think out your meal in advance and prepare it.
+While you can put a slow cooker in an oven, it defeats the point of the slow cooking process, which is giving your meal many hours to cook, which gives it more flavor.

 The Crock-Pot has been around for decades and is known as the slow cooker of choice.
 But there are many other companies that make great slow cookers as well.
 Crock-pot is a brand household name, much like Advil is to ibuprofen or Google is to Web searches.

 If there is any difference, it is in how the stoneware crock is heated.
 Slow cookers traditionally have an element on the bottom of the crock.
 Crockpots have a heating element that wraps around the sides and one that sits on the bottom.
 The cooking method is the same for both.

 Just know that we are using the term interchangeably.

 The different sizes of crockpots

 Crockpots range in size from 1.5 quarts to 12 quarts.
 We will explore the different sizes, and what each one is best suited for so you know which Crockpot is the best one for you to buy.
 All of these have the same cooking crockpot temperatures.
 It’s just a matter of the volume of food you will be cooking in it.